 - 1. How many trees will be planted in how much space? - 2.
 What species of trees and plants will be used?
 Attach Planting Palette with both scientific and common names. - 3.
 What is the size and cost for each of the trees and plants proposed?
-EEMP will not pay for trees larger than 15 gallons. - 4.
+EEM program will not pay for trees larger than 15 gallons.
+If trees larger than 15 gallon will be planted using other funding sources, a letter of explanation/justification, signed by the applicants authorized representative in the Resolution, must be submitted with the application. - 4.
 What type of irrigation system will be installed? - 5.
 What is the water source and cost? - 6.
-What will be the establishment cost per tree (including irrigation) over the first five vears following planting? - 7.
-Is the project using volunteer labor and/or donated materials?

-D. Other Benefits and Community Participation (0-5 points)
+What will be the establishment cost per tree (including irrigation) over the first five years following planting? - 7.
+Is the project using volunteer labor and/or donated materials? - D. Other Benefits and Community Participation (0-5 points)